Understanding Colchicine: History and Mechanism

 Why the Hourly Spacing?

-The one-hour delay before the second dose allows the initial dose to reach therapeutic tissue concentrations while minimizing peak blood levels that correlate with GI side effects.
+The one-hour delay before the second dose allows the initial dose to reach therapeutic tissue concentrations while minimizing peak blood levels that correlate with gastrointestinal (GI) side effects.

 Dosing Adjustments and Special Populations